Organic nuclear reactor: Advantages

-However, the US program, by far the largest, concentrated on the 'organic moderated and cooled reactor' design, which is conceptually similar to the pressurized water reactor, simply replacing the water with a suitable organic material.
-In this case the organic material is both the coolant and moderator, which places additional design limitations on the layout of the reactor.
-However, this is also the simplest solution from a construction and operational point of view, and saw significant development in the US, where the PWR design was already common.
+Organic coolants have high boiling points and low vapor pressures, allowing reactor operation at temperatures comparable to light-water reactors without requiring high pressure.

-Another common design in US use is the boiling water reactor (BWR).
-In this design the water is placed under less pressure and allowed to boil in the reactor core.
-This limits the operational temperature, but is simpler mechanically as it eliminates the need for a separate steam generator and its associated piping and pumps.
-One can adapt this design to an organic moderated and cooled reactor cycle as well, which is aided by the fact that suitable organic fluids superheat on their own when they expand into the gas state, which can simplify the overall design.
+Nuclear fuel must be inserted into a cladding tube to contain the fission products produced in the fuel.
+Because water dissolves most structural metals, fuel must be inserted into a zirconium alloy cladding tube while the rest of the reactor has to be built out of materials such as stainless steel or Inconel that are both corrosion resistant and resistant to the effects of neutron embrittlement.
+In contrast, many common organic fluids are less corrosive to metals, allowing the fuel assemblies to be much simpler and the coolant pipes to be built of less-expensive carbon steels.
+In most examples the fuel was metallic uranium with a simple cladding of stainless steel or aluminum.

-This last issue also has a significant safety benefit; in contrast to water, oils do not flash into steam, and thus there is no real possibility of a steam explosion.
+Some organics also have the advantage that they do not flash into gas in the same fashion as water, thus there is no real possibility of a steam explosion.
 Other potential explosion sources in water-cooled designs also include the buildup of hydrogen gas caused when the zirconium cladding heats; lacking such a cladding, or any similar material anywhere in the reactor, the only source of hydrogen gas in an oil-cooled design is from the chemical breakdown of the coolant.
 This occurs at a relatively predictable rate, and the possibility of a hydrogen buildup is extremely remote.
 This greatly reduces the required containment systems.